IOS 7: Reception

 Darrell Etherington of TechCrunch focused on many of the new features introduced, praising the Control Center as being "incredibly useful", AirDrop as being "great" (although noting the lack of interoperability between iOS and Mac at the time), Siri as being "more generally useful", and the new multitasking features as "smarter", with the multitasking screen being "much better".
 In conclusion, he wrote that "There's no question that iOS 7 will be a dramatic change from the iOS many users already know and love, but on balance it's an update packed with plenty of new features that make using Apple's mobile devices easier and more enjoyable".

 Some critics noted the influence of competition from other mobile platforms on the design and functionality of iOS 7.
-Of note were the use of concepts from Android and Windows Phone, such as a similarly minimal and typographic design, Control Center being an equivalent to similar settings toggles on the notification shade of Android, a similar multitasking menu to WebOS, and even the design of the Weather app being almost identical to those on Windows 8 and HTC Sense.
+They include the use of concepts from Android and Windows Phone, such as a similarly minimal and typographic design, Control Center being an equivalent to similar settings toggles on the notification shade of Android, a similar multitasking menu to WebOS, and even the design of the Weather app being almost identical to those on Windows 8 and HTC Sense.
 Sascha Segan of PC Magazine stated that "Apple's brilliance is in putting the pieces together and marketing them.
 Apple's developer APIs and its history of making money for developers still reign supreme—there's less piracy than on Android, and a bigger audience and more design flexibility than on Windows Phone."

 The adoption rate of iOS 7 was reported to be as high as 35% after one day.
-Within five days, iOS 7 was installed on more than 200 million devices, which Apple claimed was "the fastest software upgrade in history."
+Within five days, iOS 7 was installed on more than 200 million devices, which Apple claimed was "the fastest software upgrade in history".
 In August 2014, it was reported that 91% of iOS devices ran iOS 7 at the time.

 Problems

 Design causing sickness

 In September 2013, Pranav Dixit of Fast Company reported about user complaints shared on Apple's support forums that the new design of iOS 7, including "many zoom animations while multitasking and opening and closing apps, in addition to a slight parallax effect" were causing users to feel sick.
-Dixit noted that while the parallax effect could be turned off, most animations did not have such an option.
+Dixit said that while the parallax effect could be turned off, most animations did not have such an option.

-Dr. George Kikano, "division chief of family medicine at UH Case Medical Center in Ohio," told Fox News that "There's some validity to this, for people who are susceptible."
+Dr. George Kikano, "division chief of family medicine at UH Case Medical Center in Ohio", told Fox News that "There's some validity to this, for people who are susceptible."
 Fox News wrote that Dr. Kikano said "It's a new "parallax" function that causes the background of the phone to subtly move back and forth, a feature that leads to an effect not unlike car sickness.
 The inner ear is responsible for balance, the eyes for vision.
 When things are out of sync you feel dizzy, nauseous.
 Some people get it, some people don't, and some people get used to it."